dalejung/puredrupal/sites/all/modules/contrib/panels_everywhere/README.txt

 Step 2
 ------
+Enable Panels Everywhere.
+If not using UID 1, be sure the user you're using has 'administer page manager' privileges.

 Navigate to Administer >> Site building >> Panels >> Settings >> Everywhere.

 Check the box to enable the site template.